-Posts about both influential and lesser-known academics from LSE’s past and their lives on campus.
+Find out about academic life at LSE through the years with this selection of blog posts about both influential and lesser-known academics and students from LSE’s past, and their lives on campus.

 Over the past few years there has been renewed scholarly interest in the early history of the discipline of International Relations (IR) and the seminal role played by such figures as E H Carr, Hans J Morgenthau and key liberal theorists who helped build the foundations upon which the subject of IR came to be constructed in the twentieth century.
 Professor […]

 LSE often runs in the family with several generations making their way to Houghton Street.
 LSE Archivist Sue Donnelly writes about an unusual mother and daughter duo.

 In 1919 a young Indian woman, Mithan Ardeshir Tata enrolled to study at LSE.
 Mithan was born in 1898 into a Parsi family in Mumbai (then known as Bombay), the daughter of Herabai […]

 Jennie Stayner introduces pioneering female academic Lilian Knowles, first female professor of Economic History at LSE, and first female Dean of Faculty in the University of London.